Wealden District Council

 Compliance with National Policies

-All health and safety regulatory activity carried on by Wealden District Council must conform to the requirements of the National Local Authority Enforcement Code.
+All health and safety regulatory activity carried out by Wealden District Council must conform to the requirements of the National Local Authority Enforcement Code.
 The Code requires that all health and safety law enforcement is proportionate in applying the law and securing compliance; consistent in approach and targeting of enforcement action; Wealden Council must be transparent and accountable about how we operate and what those regulated may expect.
-Wealden Council must ensure that health and safety priorities and interventions are targeted in accordance with the mandatory HSE guidance – Local Authority Circular 67-2 (Revision 12).
+Wealden District Council must ensure that health and safety priorities and interventions are targeted in accordance with the mandatory HSE guidance – Local Authority Circular 67-2 (2025/6).
+Setting priorities and targeting interventions – HSE and LAs Working together – HSE

-Interventions are carried out in accordance with written procedures which reflect the nature of the activity under consideration.
-Officers have regard to the regulations made under Section 15 of the Health and Safety at Work etc Act 1974 and the codes of practice which are issued under Section 16 of the Act, when enforcing the provisions of the Act.
+Interventions are carried out in accordance with written procedures.
+Officers have regard to the regulations made under Section 15 of the Health and Safety at Work etc. Act 1974 and the codes of practice which are issued under Section 16 of the Act, when enforcing the provisions of the Act.

-Wealden has an Equality Policy and the Environmental Health Service carried out an equality impact assessment and is currently carrying out equality monitoring.
+Wealden has an Equality Policy and the Environmental Health Service carried out an equality impact assessment and conducts equality monitoring.
 The results of the monitoring will determine future policy in this area.

-This plan provides a documented system for officers’ guidance and information and to facilitate inter authority or peer review audits.
+This plan provides a documented system for residents and businesses, elected members and officers.

 Enforcement